SimpleMB/DocNotes/docs/react-typescript/02-advanced-typing.md

 }
 ```
-##Typing Forms
+## Typing Forms

-1. **Typing Events**
-When we hover over the onChange property we will get a hint from the ide what type it is.
+1. **Typing Events.** When we hover over the onChange property we will get a hint from the ide what type it is.
 We can then use it when we type the function that will be triggered.
 ```jsx
 <input {...props} value={value} onChange={changeCount}/>
 ```